ADF International experts address Parliament, “Bill is unconstitutional, dangerous and not in line with international human rights standards”.

 - Over a third feel their careers would be adversely affected if they express their views.

 - 40% stated that views held by speakers, and pressure from other student groups, has led more frequently to cancellation of events.

 We knew something had to be done.
 So, in light of the inclusion of protecting free speech on campus in the governing party’s election manifesto, we penned a letter to Boris Johnson.
 We reminded him that “freedom of speech is one of our most precious rights”, and asked for concrete steps to be taken, including the publication of clear government guidance on free speech at university, and the introduction of comprehensive free speech protection training for all university staff and student representatives.
-Over 20,000 supporters have already joined our efforts by adding their signatures.
-To add your name, visit www.protectfreespeech.uk.as
+Over 30,000 supporters have already joined our efforts by adding their signatures on www.protectfreespeech.uk

 Please, partner with us financially.

 Mexican civil society leader convicted of “gender based political violence” over censored tweets appeals to international community

 Rodrigo Iván Cortés, civil society leader and former Mexican Congressman, was convicted of various forms of “violence” for social media posts relating to gender.

 Elon Musk’s highly anticipated acquisition promises meaningful change for the Twitter landscape, with the prospect of canceled voices being soon released from the dark recesses of Twitter “jail.”
 Those of us who have lamented the shrinking space for free speech online should celebrate these signs of hope.

 Will Finland imprison an MP over a Bible-Tweet?
 The Helsinki District Court has set the date for the hearing in the censorship case of Finnish Member of Parliament, Päivi Räsänen, for 24 January 2022.